Last Updated on November 1, 2021 by Oddmund Groette

 I prefer to invest alongside managements that have real skin in the game, and additionally, Alleghany has a culture and history of prudent risk-taking.
 Based on this I have initiated a position, and I expect to own the shares for a long time.

-Disclosure: I’m long Alleghany.
+Disclaimer: I’m long Alleghany.
 I am not a financial advisor.
 Please do your own due diligence and investment research or consult a financial professional.
 All articles are my opinion – they are not suggestions to buy or sell any securities.